Drunk Driving Defense, DUI Arrest - FAQ's

 - Using the vehicle for stand support

 - Soiled, rumpled, disorderly clothing

 - Inability to keep balance while walking

 - No knowledge of time or current location

 If a police office asks me to take a field sobriety test, what should I do?

-The police officer has several test options available.
-The most common are:
+The police officer can choose from several test options, with the most common being: